The Investigators (1961 TV series)

-The Investigators is an American dramatic television series starring James Franciscus and James Philbrook about a team of insurance investigators in New York City.
+The Investigators is an American drama television series starring James Franciscus and James Philbrook about a team of insurance investigators in New York City.
 Original episodes aired from October 5 to December 28, 1961, on CBS.

 Synopsis

 Investigators Inc. is a very successful private investigation firm with offices on Manhattan′s stylish Upper East Side in New York City.
 The firm specializes in investigating very large insurance claims to root out cases of insurance fraud.
-Russ Andrews and Steve Banks run the firm, Bill Davis and Danny Clayton are the among the firm's investigators, and Maggie Peters serves not only as their girl Friday, but also as an investigator in her own right who sometimes goes undercover during an investigation.
+Russ Andrews and Steve Banks run the firm, Bill Davis and Danny Clayton are among the firm's investigators, and Maggie Peters serves not only as their girl Friday, but also as an investigator in her own right who sometimes goes undercover during an investigation.
 Polly Walters is the secretary at the office.
 As the team investigates the legitimacy of insurance claims, they become involved with criminals, the police, and others.